NCERT Solutions for Class 9 Science Chapter 7 Motion - Free PDF

 • Understand what is asked, i.e. which speed, in which direction, which distance is covered or which comparison of two motions.

-• Apply conceptual knowledge: apply purpose of the question to definitions of motion such as distinction between speed and velocity.
+• Apply conceptual knowledge: apply the purpose of the question to definitions of motion, such as the distinction between speed and velocity.

 • It is also important to draw diagrams or motion graphs (as appropriate) to make the problem easier to understand.

-• Write down and organize the information in a step-by-step kind of representation before one tries the solution.
+• Write down and organise the information in a step-by-step kind of representation before one tries the solution.

-• Break down units and directions Units and directions are important to analyze especially when it comes to displacement and velocity.
+• Break down units and directions.
+Units and directions are important to analyse, especially when it comes to displacement and velocity.

 Frequently Asked Questions (FAQs)